Vito0912/abs_flutter/README.md

 📴 **Offline Support** - Listen to your audiobooks even when you're offline.
 Sync offline up to one year\
 🔎 **Fast Search** - Search for audiobooks.
 Preserves query while switching library or user.\
 📖 **History** - Track where you paused, skipped, and resumed.\
-📊 **Stats** - View your listening habits over the past 365 days, including total time, frequency, and recent activity.
+📊 **Stats** - View your listening habits over the past 365 days, including total time, frequency, and recent activity.\
+   **HTML Support** - Converts HTML in descriptions and makes links clickable.\
 ⚙️ **Many Settings** - Customize the app to your liking.
-Head to [Settings](SETTINGS.md) to learn more.\
+Head to [Settings](SETTINGS.md) to learn more.

 ### Additional to First-party App